 - By mail (post-dated cheques are accepted)

-- In person at the Beaver County Office
+- In person at the Beaver County Service Centre

 - By monthly instalments.
 Beaver County offers a convenient Monthly Tax Instalment Payment Plan that allows you to pay your property taxes in 12 monthly payments instead of one annual payment.
 Please call 780-663-3730 for more information.